HAPiWEC/HAPiGYM_docs/Pages/1-Quick-Start.md

 ## Quick Start Guide

-**Install the HAPiGYM Toolbox:** Download the most recent version of the toolbox [here](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
+**1. Install the HAPiGYM Toolbox:** Download the most recent version of the toolbox [here](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
 From anywhere inside your operating system's file explorer, or from within Matlab itself, double click the `HAPiGYM.mltbx` file.
 This will add the toolbox to your Matlab add-ons.

-**Build a project:** Create an empty directory to carry out your work.
+**2. Build a project:** Create an empty directory to carry out your work.
 Open Matlab and move to this path, then run the following 'one-time' setup command in the command line:

 ```matlab
 Hapigym.build_model()
 ```
-**Check the model:** Open `Outline.slx` and in the Simulation tab of Simuink, select `Run`.
+**3. Check the model:** Open `Outline.slx` and in the Simulation tab of Simuink, select `Run`.

 ## Explanation